exydata/exydata-cli/README.md

-# Voltmetrix CLI
+# ExyData CLI

-This CLI allows you to interact with the Voltmetrix platform.
+This CLI allows you to interact with the ExyData platform.
 You can do the following:

-- Create a new Voltmetrix account
+- Create a new ExyData account
 - Confirm / Validate your new account
 - Login to the platform
 - Deploy a new resource